-I found an article by David Eisinger entitled “Backup your Database in Git” in which he suggested using mysqldump and simply adding the dump to the database.
+I found in which he suggested using mysqldump and simply adding the dump to the database.
 While I had hoped for a more elegant solution than simply dumping your database every time, it would certainly work.
 He also suggested using cron to schedule dumps.
 David wrote this article describing a way to backup a production site, which cron would work fine for, but for me it would have to be a little more complicated as I wanted an updated database on every commit.

-To automate the process of dumping and restoring my database dumps I decided that git hooks would be able to do the job.
-I had recently worked with git hooks as a way to deploy website updates directly from a git database.
+To automate the process of dumping and restoring my database dumps I decided that would be able to do the job.
+I had recently worked with git hooks as a way to .
 Using the pre-commit hook and the post-merge hook, we can create a system that will automatically dump and add your database to each commit and update your local database from each pull.

 Let’s start with pre-commit.
 The pre-commit hook will run a script directly before a commit is executed.
 To edit your pre-commit hook: